(updated ) by

 }

-And then we start enable it to autostart when it runs the filetype and finds the root_marker.
+And then you start enable it to autostart when it runs the filetype and finds the root_marker.

 vim.lsp.enable("lua_ls")